danrot/master-thesis/04_discussion.md

 with an implementation.
 They are not part of the PHPCR specification but of Jackalope.
 They contain some convenience function and reduce duplication of code, since the written code makes less usage of strings.
-So if the caller wants to get all predecessors of a version it would be written something like this (without the derivations of the `Node`):
+So if the caller wants to get all predecessors of a version it would be written similar to this (without the derivations of the `Node`):

 ```php
 $predecessors = $node->getPropertyValue('jcr:predecessors');